How to Become a Web Developer – Your Web Development Career Roadmap

 Tools and Technologies

 As a web developer, you’ll use various tools to streamline your workflow and improve productivity.
-Familiarize yourself with:
+Familiarize yourself with the following code editors, IDE and browser developer tools.

 Code Editors and IDEs